0x03a/TPRS-childrenEducation_Project/project/docs/NonFunctional_Requirements.md

 - **Multi-Language Interface**:
   Support for multiple languages, with correct formatting for dates, numbers, and text direction (e.g., right-to-left for Arabic).

-- **Culturally Relevant Content**:
-  Adapt lesson content to align with local customs, names, and cultural contexts.